Create ESP32 GPIO Interrupts to reduce CPU usage

 RISING

-modes are the most used.
-Note that if you use the
+mods are the most commonly used.
+Note that if you use the LOW

-modes, the interrupt will loop as long as the signal does not change state.
+the interrupt will be triggered in a loop as long as the signal does not change state.

-Using interrupts on the ESP32 is similar to using the Arduino with the
+The use of interrupts on the ESP32 is similar to that on the Arduino with the attachInterrupt()

-- So to create an interrupt on a pin, you have to:
+Thus to create an interrupt on a pin, you must :

 Assign a pin to detect the interrupt